SSM11011/RL_in_SelfDrivingCars_SOC25/Week 4/README.md

 Great work, and let’s keep the momentum going!

 So for our next step, lets start by learing a bit about the final environment that we are working towards- CARS!
-1. Watch these amazing videos to understand the physics behind how your car moves( It will also give you nostalgia of your JEE days Classical Mechanics): https://youtu.be/wuUUN_DvYP4?si=Rx-1-OJ-YzdezsAo <br>
+1. Watch these amazing videos to understand the physics behind how your car moves( It will also give you nostalgia of your JEE day's Classical Mechanics):<br>
+   https://youtu.be/wuUUN_DvYP4?si=Rx-1-OJ-YzdezsAo <br>
    https://youtu.be/D4AgX1zjx54?si=rMDDkRwxTegA-qlf <br>
    https://youtu.be/gikM0m3AWIk?si=e56jzYcvpUhJAlNx <br>